 Visiting Speaker Series

-The Visiting Speakers Committee is currently accepting proposals for guest lectures, artist talks, workshops and studio visits for the Winter 2021 academic term.
-In accordance with Covid-19 health guidelines, visiting artists will participate through Zoom, or other forms of virtual communications.
+The Visiting Speakers Committee accepts proposals each academic term for guest lectures, artist talks, workshops, and studio visits.
+In accordance with Covid-19 health guidelines, visiting artists will participate through Zoom or other forms of virtual communications.

 School of art facilities